 The Book of Laughter and Forgetting by Milan Kundera

 I bought the Kundera book mostly because the message written on the title page made me laugh:

 So that’s all for the hauls–I know this might be small for some people, and if you asked me a few years ago, I would have agreed.
 But when you only have one bookshelf and no place to put new books, you’d understand how I like to keep my hauls to a manageable size, only including books I know I really want to own.
 I’m really excited to read some of these!
 I’ll try to review as many as possible, but as you can tell, sometimes I’m lazy about reviewing the books I read.

 I have been reading quite a bit lately, though.
 Right now I’m doing research about ereaders.
 Yep, I’m finally giving in.
 I know I’ll always prefer reading actual pages, but I think it’s impossible to ignore how convenient ereaders are.
 I’ll probably wait until Christmas and ask for one, but I want to make sure to get a good one.
 Right now I’m thinking either a Kindle Fire or something like a tablet that can be used as an ereader, like an iPad mini.
-Although it seems like it’d be rife with distractions, an ereader/tablet I can easily read a book and browse the internet on would be ideal, so I can use it to read articles and blogs online (reading long articles on the computer can be uncomfortable for me, so I avoid them, unfortunately).
+Although it seems like it’d be rife with distractions, an ereader/tablet I can easily read a book and browse the internet on would be ideal, so I can use it to read articles and blogs online.
 So, those of you with ereaders–what do you have/prefer?
 Tell me all about your experience in the world of ereading in the comments!

 Goodreads challenge: 42/70

 Currently Reading: The Casual Vacancy by J.K.
 Rowling